 top of page

-Andrew Abrams is a professional composer, vocal and acting through song coach, vocal technique instructor, musical director/conductor, and Equity actor living in Madison, WI.
-The spawn of a tap/belly dancing mother and a character actor father, he grew up in Madison, WI and started playing piano at age 8 and singing with the boy choir at age 9.
-Clearly he was doomed to live a life of music and theatre.
-After he graduated high school, Andrew set off on a path to becoming an opera singer.
-Along the highway to opera, he was diverted to the dark side: Musical Theatre.
-He has lived and thrived in this land for years (while still coming up occasionally to breathe the sweet air of classical music and opera on occasion).
+Andrew Abrams is a professional composer, vocal and acting-through-song coach, vocal technique instructor, musical director/conductor, and Equity actor based in London on a Global Talent Visa.
+He grew up in Madison, Wisconsin, began playing piano at age 8, and started singing with the boy choir at age 9.
+After high school, Andrew set out to become an opera singer — but along that highway he was happily diverted to the "dark side": musical theatre.
+He has lived and thrived in this world ever since, still returning to the sweet air of classical music and opera whenever the right project calls.

-Andrew holds a Bachelor of Music in Vocal Performance from the University of Wisconsin-Madison and a Masters of Arts in Musical Theater from Goldsmiths College-University of London.
-He was also a member of the BMI Lehman Engel Musical Theatre Writing Workshop from 2001-2006 where he wrote the music for the musical “But I’m a Cheerleader, the Musical” with collaborator Bill Augustin.
-“Cheerleader” also headlined the New York Musical Theatre Festival in 2005 (winning the Audience Award), and was a finalist for the Jerry Bock Award.
-A career highlight was doing a reading of the show in London in 2013 with Tony-Award winning director Jerry Mitchell.
-Andrew is a featured composer in the new BMI Directory of Musical Theatre Writers.
+Andrew holds a Bachelor of Music in Vocal Performance from the University of Wisconsin–Madison and a Master of Arts in Musical Theatre from Goldsmiths, University of London.
+He was a member of the BMI Lehman Engel Musical Theatre Writing Workshop from 2001–2006, where he wrote the music for But I'm a Cheerleader, the Musical with collaborator Bill Augustin.
+Cheerleader headlined the New York Musical Theatre Festival in 2005 (winning the Audience Award), was a finalist for the Jerry Bock Award, and received a 2013 London reading with Tony Award–winning director Jerry Mitchell and actress Hannah Waddingham.
+The show went on to have its world premiere at The Turbine Theatre in London in 2022, winning the WhatsOnStage Award for Best Off-West End Musical in 2023.

-Andrew has also worked Off-Broadway, regionally and on tour.
-Off-Bway: Pirates of Penzance (New York Gilbert and Sullivan Players), Between the Lines (York Theatre).
-Tours: Cinderella (with Eartha Kitt), State Fair (with John Davidson), Cabaret (with Andrea McCardle), Kiss of the Spider Woman, Fiddler on the Roof (with Theodore Bikel); Regional: Between the Lines (Luna Stage), Masterclass (with Rosemary Prinz), Mikado (Theatre Virginia) and numerous others.
-He has worked as a vocal coach and voice teacher at NYU, AMDA, Mountview College (in London) and privately in NYC.
-His students have ranged from high school age to professional Broadway performers (including Tony Award winners).
-Andrew is the Artistic Director of Capital City Theatre, Madison and South Central Wisconsin’s professional regional musical theatre company.
+As a performer and music director, Andrew has worked Off-Broadway, on national tours, and at regional theatres across the United States.
+Off-Broadway: The Pirates of Penzance (New York Gilbert & Sullivan Players), Between the Lines (York Theatre).
+Tours: Cinderella (with Eartha Kitt), State Fair (with John Davidson), Cabaret (with Andrea McArdle), Kiss of the Spider Woman, Fiddler on the Roof (with Theodore Bikel).
+Regional credits include Between the Lines (Luna Stage), Master Class (with Rosemary Prinz), The Mikado (TheatreVirginia), and numerous others.

 bottom of page